andis-sprinkis/snippet/regex.md

             > It should be noted that, despite similarities in appearance, the string operands used by _tr_ are not regular expressions.

-    - GNU
-    - BusyBox
-    - FreeBSD
-    - macOS
+    - GNU, BusyBox, FreeBSD, macOS
+        - Don't add any functionality related to regular expressions.

 - Shell